StanfordASL/trunk-stack/docs/index.md

 ![Trunk robot](assets/trunk-closeup.jpg){ align=right width=40% }

 ## Contents
-- **Design**: Documentation for full-system software, electrical, and mechanical design.
+- **Design:** Documentation for full-system software, electrical, and mechanical design.
 Inlcudes BOM, CAD assets, circuit diagram, and design considerations.
-- **Setup**: Instructions for setting up the hardware and software.
+- **Setup:** Instructions for setting up the hardware and software.
 This shall be referenced for repairs, upgrades, and new installations.
-- **Usage**: Description on how to use the Trunk Robot.
+- **Usage:** Description on how to use the Trunk Robot.
-- **Contributing**: Guidelines for contributing to the development of the Trunk Robot project.
+- **Contributing:** Guidelines for contributing to the development of the Trunk Robot project.